dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** August 19th is the day in 2003 that a car-bomb attack on United Nations headquarters in Iraq kills the agency's top envoy Sergio Vieira de Mello and 21 other employees.
+**<b>📌 Daily Fact:</b>** August 20th is the day in 1775 that the Spanish establish the Presidio San Augustin del Tucson in the town that became Tucson, Arizona.

 ---